CloudVLab/qwiklabs-content-bundle-spec/peer-review-bundle-spec.md

 ### Option

 `multiple-choice` has an `options` array which contains all of the options that the user may choose from.
-Options are defined below:
+Option are defined below:

 attribute | required | type       | notes
 --------- | -------- | ---------- | -----